Access factsheets providing information on employment law issues for Ireland

 Religious belief or political opinion discrimination

 The main piece of legislation in this area is the Fair Employment and Treatment (Northern Ireland) Order 1998.
 In 2003, the Fair Employment and Treatment Order (Amendment) Regulations (Northern Ireland) amended the Order to include ’similar philosophical belief’ in the definition of religious belief and case law in Northern Ireland has confirmed that political opinion can include strong socialist or pro-trade union beliefs, as well as more traditional splits between Nationalist and Unionist.
 Some of the cases involve claims against trade unions relating to belief, or lack of belief, in the privatisation of public services.
 Claimants alleging less favourable treatment because of union activities often add in a political discrimination claim, because any award made by a tribunal for discrimination is uncapped.
+This is likely to be an area where we continue to see emerging case law around ’philosophical belief’, given recent cases such as Forstater v CGD Europe & Ors UKEAT, which provided new guidance on the application of the test of what is to be considered a ’philosophical belief’ which is set out in Grainger plc v Nicholson ICR 360.

-The Race Relations (Northern Ireland) Order 1997 (RRNIO 1997) applies similar provisions to those under the Equality Act, however, in Northern Ireland, the Irish traveller community is specifically defined as a racial group for the purposes of the legislation.
+The Race Relations (Northern Ireland) Order 1997 applies similar provisions to those under the Equality Act, however, in Northern Ireland, the Irish traveller community is specifically defined as a racial group for the purposes of the legislation.

 In practice, claims are often brought not so much based on race but on nationality, alleging less favourable treatment of employees in Ireland/Northern Ireland compared with employees in England, Scotland or Wales.
 In the case of Faulkner v BT (2008), NICA, the Northern Ireland Court of Appeal refused to rule on whether employees in Northern Ireland could compare themselves with employees in Great Britain in respect of bonuses and grading and the case was remitted to the Industrial Tribunal as Johnston v BT (2010).
 The Industrial Tribunal held that ’the claimant is not precluded from comparing himself, in the present context, with people who worked in Great Britain’ but went on to find that the difference in treatment could be justified.